SEO & Web Design – How to Pull Off A Perfectly Designed Site Structure

 Anyone familiar with SEO can either recall or have heard of the days of keyword stuffing an article or a website with the intention to manipulate ranking, and of course nothing could be further from the truth given the current SEO landscape.

 With Google’s Panda and Penguin algorithm updates wiping out “stuffers” and other blackhat methods, Google is making a very real effort to only rank sites that are providing valuable content.
 The simpler and easier you make your site for people to use, the better the user experience in Google’s eyes, including potential ranking increase down the road.
-Having a comprehensive on-page SEO strategy will not only help users from a usability perspective, but it will also let Google know that you’re optimizing for user relevance above all else.
+According to the nashville seo agency, hving a comprehensive on-page SEO strategy will not only help users from a usability perspective, but it will also let Google know that you’re optimizing for user relevance above all else.

 There’s also the importance of the online reputation of your website or brand, which is increasingly important given natural sharing through social media and word-of-mouth.
 The last thing you want to do is alienate your users by designing your site infrastructure and content exclusively for robots.
 Optimizing around the user experience is about as close to win-win as you can get in the Internet marketing world, and it’s the only way to ensure that your business/website is future proof.